Vulkandr/custom-program-launcher/README.md

 - **Add programs two ways:** pick from a list of your installed programs, or browse to any `.exe`/`.lnk` manually through the file browser
 - **Configurable delay per program:** after each program launches, it waits your chosen number of seconds (giving it time to boot) before moving to the next one
 - **Multiple named lists:** save different setups (e.g. "Streaming," "Gaming," "Work") and switch between them instantly
+- **Auto-launch on startup:** mark a list to launch automatically when Windows starts, with a 5 second countdown you can cancel before it runs
 - **Matches Windows light and dark mode**
 - **Remembers your lists and settings between sessions**
 - **Settings menu**